 Log cabins take on a variety of forms in different locations.
 Many are associated with major holiday camping sites, in which a full complement of services, facilities, activities and amenities are on offer.
 These make for excellent family holiday accommodation and are often equipped with everything required for a self catering family holiday, such as a fully fitted kitchen, dining and lounge area, and often also private outdoor seating and barbeque facility.

 Other types of log cabins are associated with particular outdoor activities and will be located in the appropriate locations for climbing, skiing, or water sports.
 Often in the form of extended lodges they may have communal dining areas or other self service facilities.

-The romantic and rustic nature of log cabin living is also a major part of their appeal and some are specifically tailored for a secluded and intimate break for two in some of the country's most beautiful locations.
+The romantic and rustic nature of log cabin living is also a major part of their appeal and some are specifically tailored for a secluded and intimate break for two in some of Scotland's most beautiful locations.

 Perfect for a cosy getaway at any time of the year they also place guests at the heart of some of the most breathtaking scenery found anywhere in the world.
 When it comes to Scotland, log cabin accommodation present the most natural way to experience the best the country has to offer.